graySquirrel/pickleball-court-detection/README.md

 This will take in a video, find one frame, and run the algo on it.
 Typical time is around one minute on a MacBook Pro.
 Does not run in real time on all frames... i guess we are assuming that the camera is still for the duration of the video.
-Will fail sometimes when there is alot of other white stuff in the scene, like big text
+Will fail sometimes when there is alot of other white stuff in the scene, like big text.

+Also, it will pick a frame in the middle of the video to do the detection on, assuming that there may be some startup banner stuff.

 ```

 ## Output file